Lee Castleton: Biography

 Castleton trained as an electrician and spent nine years in the RAF.
 After managing a shop and a brief stint as a stockbroker, in July 2003 he and his wife bought a post office and newsagent's with attached residential property in Bridlington, Yorkshire.
 Castleton, who was aged 35 with two young children at the time, became the subpostmaster, while his wife Lisa ran the retail side of the business.
 At first all went well, but in January 2004 the faulty Post Office Horizon accounting system, which was developed by Fujitsu, started showing discrepancies.
 Castleton phoned the Horizon helpline 91 times, only to be given bland assurances that things would right themselves or, eventually, be told that he was responsible for the shortfalls.
 By March 2004 the false shortfalls had reached about £23,000; Castleton was suspended and then had his contract terminated.

 When Castleton refused to give the Post Office £25,000, the Post Office raised a civil claim against him at Scarborough County Court.
 Castleton's solicitor advised him to counter-claim for defamation and loss of income.
 When the case came to court on 9 February 2006, the Post Office's legal team did not turn up so the judge dismissed their claim and awarded Castleton his counter-claim.
 The Post Office then raised the case again, this time in the High Court in London.
-Castleton's legal insurance had run out and he had to represent himself; the Post Office spared no expense even though they knew they would not be able to recover their legal costs if they won, as Castleton had no assets.
+Castleton's legal insurance had run out and he had to represent himself; the Post Office spared no expense even though they knew they could not recover their legal costs if they won, as Castleton had no assets.
 The case was heard before Justice Richard Havery in December 2006 and January 2007.
 The judge found in favour of the Post Office and awarded £321,000 costs against Castleton.
 Unable to pay the costs, Castleton was forced to declare bankruptcy.
 The case and bankruptcy had a devastating impact on the lives of Castleton and his family.
 He was forced to close his shop and return to his former occupation of electrician.
 He had to sell his home and move into rented accommodation.
 His wife suffered stress-induced seizures and his children had to move schools because of bullying.